Percentage: Examples

 Percentages are often used to express a proportionate part of a total.

 (Similarly, one can also express a number as a fraction of 1,000, using the term "per mille" or the symbol "‰".)

 Example 1

 If 50% of the total number of students in the class are male, that means that 50 out of every 100 students are male.
 If there are 500 students, then 250 of them are male.

 Example 2

 An increase of $0.15 on a price of $2.50 is an increase by a fraction of 0.15/2.50 = 0.06.
 Expressed as a percentage, this is a 6% increase.

 While many percentage values are between 0 and 100, there is no mathematical restriction and percentages may take on other values.
-For example, it is common to refer to 111% or −35%, especially for percent changes and comparisons.
+For example, it is common to refer to values such as 111% or −35%, especially for percent changes and comparisons.

 History

 In Ancient Rome, long before the existence of the decimal system, computations were often made in fractions in the multiples of 1/100.
 For example, Augustus levied a tax of 1/100 on goods sold at auction known as centesima rerum venalium.
 Computation with these fractions was equivalent to computing percentages.

 As denominations of money grew in the Middle Ages, computations with a denominator of 100 became increasingly standard, such that from the late 15th century to the early 16th century, it became common for arithmetic texts to include such computations.
 Many of these texts applied these methods to profit and loss, interest rates, and the Rule of Three.
 By the 17th century, it was standard to quote interest rates in hundredths.